-Scientist Development Award
+Scientist Development Award (SDA)

-The mission of the Rheumatology Research Foundation is to advance research and training to improve the health of people with rheumatic disease.
+The mission of the Rheumatology Research Foundation is to advance research and training to improve the health of people with rheumatic diseases.

-This award is designed for individuals in the early stages of their career or those without significant prior research experience who plan to embark on careers in biomedical and/or clinical research in arthritis and rheumatic diseases.
+This award is designed for individuals in the early stages of their career (typically Fellows) or those without significant prior research experience who plan to embark on careers in biomedical and/or clinical research in rheumatic diseases.
 The purpose of this award is to provide support for a structured research training program for rheumatologists or health professionals in the field of rheumatology.

-This mentored career development program provides support for salary as well as research and/or education costs for the early years of research training in an environment where trainees may interact with established investigators in a clinical unit involved in the care of rheumatic diseases.
+This mentored career development award provides support for salary as well as research and/or education costs for the early years of research training in an environment where trainees may interact with established rheumatology investigators.
 The goal of funding at this level is to provide an opportunity for young scientists to embark on focused research and research training that will allow them to be competitive for the next level of career development awards.
 Through this award, the Foundation provides a means for ensuring more qualified, highly-trained investigators in the field of rheumatology.